IzzybellaDu/GroundUp/README.md

-# XXX – Community Proposal Platform
+# GroundUp – Community Proposal Platform

 A full-stack web application with a React frontend and a Flask backend, designed to give communities a voice in shaping the future of their cities.